compound-finance/comet/README.md

 For more information, see [SCENARIO.md](./SCENARIO.md).

+### Migrations

+XXX explain/get to
+ deploying a new root contract? deployments/${network}/${instance}/deploy/XXX otherwise deployments/${network}/${instance}/change/XXX

+Open PR, run `migration-script` workflow through CI will commit `deployments/` diffs to branch wait for governance/execution merge PR with any new/modified roots

+New deployment?
+ copy `deploy/` scripts from existing instance ignore proposals run, same as above

 ### Deploying to testnets

 #### Kovan

+XXX simplify to above

 1. run `1644388553_deploy_kovan` migration, `prepare` step
 2. update `deployments/kovan/roots.json` with the new roots from step 1